- UK’s favourite long distance cycle route

 With the hardest cycling behind, you head towards your goal of Tynemouth.
 The route then follows a pleasant green route leading over numerous bridges and old railway viaducts and affording great views of the countryside.
 On reaching the Newcastle Quayside the impressive Baltic Arts Centre is on the Gateshead bank just across the Blinking Eye Millennium Bridge.
 Continuing on the northern bank of the Tyne The Cycle Hub is situated on your right and the perfect place for a well earned cuppa and a slice of delicious homemade cake.
 It’s dedicated to the cyclist and also the home of Saddle Skedaddle – if you catch us during office hours, why not come and say hello?
 Waving goodbye, you complete your final few miles of the coast to coast alongside the River Tyne to Tynemouth.

 Congratulations – you’ve just Skedaddled the Coast to Coast!

-With a mix of tarmac and some hardpacked gravel surfaces, the ride can be completed on almost any type of bike.
-The first few miles leaving Whitehaven has some unavoidable hardpacked gravel sections along an old railway line.
-This section is suitable for road bikes when ridden with a little extra care.
-The majority of the route between Stanhope and Newcastle also has gravel surfaces, which can be ridden on a road bike with touring tyres fitted, however there is a tarmac alternative to the standard route if preferred.
-Most roadies tackling the route in 2 or 3 days prefer this option.
+Most of the route is on tarmac roads and paths with some short sections of hardpacked gravel surfaces, so the ride can be completed on almost any type of bike.
+The first few miles leaving Whitehaven has some tree root damage and a very short hard-packed gravel section, which is suitable for road bikes when ridden with a little extra care.
+The majority of the route between Stanhope and Newcastle along a former railway line also has gravel surfaces, which can be ridden on a road bike with touring tyres fitted, however there is a tarmac alternative to the standard route if preferred.
+Most roadies tackling the route in a few days prefer this option.

 Leisure Cycling Grade